Haibo-Yang-OSU/homepage/_pages/about.md

 Research Interests
 ------

 My research generally centers around distributed/federated learning.
-More specifically, I am interested in is providing fundamental understandings of how distributed/federated learning algorithms are influenced by statistical variability and system variability due to privacy, communication and other constrains.
+More specifically, I am interested in providing fundamental understandings of how distributed/federated learning algorithms are influenced by statistical variability and system variability due to privacy, communication and other constrains.
 Inspired by the theoretical insights, I am seeking to develop intelligent and efficient algorithms to better fit large-scale distributed/federated system.

 * First-order stochastic optimization algorithms.<br>
 To develop provable first-order stochastic optimization algorithms for convex/non-convex problems.